 The Meadow stretch extends approximately 30 miles from Yellowstone Park to Big Sky.
 Riffles, runs, and pocket water characterize the Gallatin here.
 Rainbow, Brown, Cutthroat and Cuttbow hybrids inhabit this area.

 The Canyon stretch extends about 25 miles through a narrow shaded rocky gorge.
 The classic river fishing scenes from "A River Runs Through It" directed by Robert Redford; based on the book by Norman McLean, were filmed in this section.
 Deeper runs, pools, and pocket water characterize this section.
 Browns, Rainbows, Whitefish, and Cuttbows are the predominant species here.

 The Valley section contains 35 miles of classic western freestone water.
 The Gallatin River Lodge is in this section.
 Offering excellent wading for Browns and Rainbows, the river here is braided through mostly private ranch property.
 Larger Trout can be found in this section.
 Access is more limited than the upper sections.
 The lower reach of the river can be accessed by boat but all other areas cannot be fished from watercraft.

-April and early May are excellent months to fish the Gallatin.
+April and early May are excellent months to fish the Gallatin in Montana.
 We fish stonefly, attractor nymphs and streamer patterns.
 We also see consistent midge hatches and sporadic baetis hatches during these months.
 By late-May, runoff begins and the Gallatin usually is not fishable until mid-June.

 Late June is salmon fly time on the Gallatin.
 July brings salmon flies, golden stones, caddis and PMD's.
 Attractor nymphs work well through out the summer months.
 August and September are hopper, caddis and attractor dry months.
 We also see a variety of mayfly hatches as we move into the fall.
 September and October are our favorite months on the Gallatin and streamers and nymphs are quite productive.